Shopper Marketing : views from a small island

 Sub-titled ‘Views from a small island’ (the UK) this presentation was delivered at Marketing One’s Shopper Marketing Conference in Moscow in February 2013.
 It provides insights from one of the most competitive and concentrated retail markets in the world – the UK.
 The video runs for 13 minutes.

-- How much, and where or how to invest also depends on the competitive context, brand life-cycle stage and the marketing and promotion challenge it faces.
+- How much, and where or how to invest also depends on the competitive context, brand life-cycle stage and the marketing and promotion challenge your brand faces.
 So consider who is the customer?
 Also whether to drive awareness, change brand perceptions, reinforce brand stand-out or added-value?
 Or increase purchase or usage frequency or volume, gifting, or pre-empt a competitor?

 - Increasing in-store distribution and display drives visibility.
 So consider marketing strategies to do this.
 Should you be more trade marketing led or more consumer marketing led or both?